 - Control binons are used to learn, manage and repeat behavioural and mental processes.

 Binons can also be subdivided based on what role they play.

 - Perception binons are used in recognition and prediction.

 - Action and expectation binons are used for behavioural control.
 They are equivalent to command neurons in neuroscience, production rules in cognitive science, or the forward and inverse models in motor control.

 - There are mental operation binons to focus attention, perform reasoning and initiate actions.

 Adaptron starts with no knowledge or abilities.
 New binons are continuously created and integrated with existing ones to represent everything it learns.
+The resulting network is an overlapping composition of binary hierarchies.
 Learning takes place in five stages: reflexes, babbling, reuse, practice and automaticity.
 Novel experiences result from reflexes and babbling.
 These experiences become familiar and are learnt through reuse.
 They become more reliable through practice and can be performed as automatic habits.
 This is consistent with the dual process theory of cognition.

 Chapter 2 and 3 are also now available for review.

 If you provide useful feedback on a chapter, I will send you the next chapter when it is ready.

 Please respond by using Contact us below.